Checklist header

 • How many workers you need to have

-Think of a PEO as an outsourced HR department with limitations on matters of employment (like hiring and contracts).
-They handle tasks like employee onboarding, employee reviews, contract termination, and most other day-to-day HR services.
+Think of a PEO as an outsourced HR department with limitations on employment matters (like hiring and contracts).
+They handle tasks like employee onboarding, employee performance reviews, contract termination, and other day-to-day HR services.
 Good PEOs also help improve your hiring process and develop employee handbooks.
 But in the end, you are primarily responsible for managing employment at your company.

 Both PEOs and EORs offer health benefits for workers